armandino/TxtStyle/README.md

 # TxtStyle

-TxtStyle is a command line tool for prettifying output of console programs.
-It is primarily intended for simplifying the task of visually scanning log files.
-This is done by highlighting text using regular expressions.
+`TxtStyle` is a command line tool colorizing output of console programs.
+It makes it easier to visually scan log files.
+Or it can be simply used to make output prettier.

-## Installation
+## Try it out

-From source:

     git clone git://github.com/armandino/TxtStyle.git
     cd TxtStyle

+Apply 'example' style to example.log

+    ./txts -n example example.log

+Color ifconfig output

+    ifconfig | ./txts -n ifconfig

+Color calendar

+    cal 2012 | ./txts -n calendar

+## Install

+To install, execute the setup script in the `TxtsStyle` directory:

-    sudo python setup.py install
+    sudo python2 setup.py install

+(An alternative is to simply put the `txts` script on the `PATH`)

+## Define your own styles

+`TxtStyle` works by styling lines of text using regular expressions.
+Styles are defined in the conf file under user's home directory:

+    ~/.txts.conf

+There are some example styles defined out of the box.
+To define your own, add styles to the conf and reference them by name.

+For example, add "mystyle"

+    [Style="mystyle"]
+    red: "foo"
+    green bold: "bar"
+    grey on-yellow: "baz"

+and then apply the style using the `txts -n` (or `txts --name`) option:

+    echo "My foo, bar, and baz." | txts -n mystyle

+`TxtStyle` configuration supports a small set of **named** color keys (such as `red`, `blue`, `yellow`) and an extended set of **numeric** keys (from 1 to 255).
+To print available keys use the `-p` option:

+    txts -p

-## Usage
+## Other usage examples

-To print help:
+Highlight text using the `-r` (or `--regex`) option.
+For example

+    echo "A Foo and a Bar" | txts -r "Foo|Bar"

+`TxtStyle` does not apply styles if output is piped to another command.
+To force color if the output is piped, use `--color-always` option:

+    txts -n syslog /var/log/syslog --color-always | less -R

+Print basic help

     txts -h

-### Main options

-To test the installation, run

-    txts --name syslog /var/log/syslog

-This should apply a style named 'syslog' to the log file.
-Styles are defined in the conf file under user's home directory.

-    ~/.txts.conf

-### Usage examples

-* Accept input from a pipe and apply a style
-    $ tail -f /var/log/syslog | txts -n syslog

-* Highlight Foo or Bar in the given file
-    $ txts -r 'Foo|Bar' filename

-* Apply 'mystyle' defined in 'another.txts.conf'
-    $ txts myapp.log -c /path/to/another.txts.conf -n mystyle

-* Force color if output is piped to another script
-    $ txts -n syslog /var/log/syslog --color-always | less -R